ICEM Surf

 ICEM Surf is a computer-aided industrial design (a.k.a.
 CAID) software used for creating 3D digital surfaces for automotive design and industrial design.
 This software is used to create class A surfaces using the Bézier surface modeling method.
-ICEMSurf was later purchased by Dassault Systemes.
+ICEMSurf was later purchased by Dassault Systèmes.
 Its similar rival is Autodesk Alias.

 History

 ICEM Surf, originally known as VW Surf, was developed by Volkswagen in the 1980s for advanced 3D surface modelling class A surfaces, visualization and analysis for use in the vehicle body development process.